prisma/prisma-engines/README.md

 results much more accessible.
 You need to install the Scala plugin for Intellij if you want to do so.

+Remember to set IntelliJ to use the version 8 of OpenJDK distribution.

+**On windows:*
+If not using WSL, `make` is not available and you should just see what your command does and do it manually.
+Basically this means editing the `current_connector` file and starting the needed Docker containers.

+To actually get the tests working, read the contents of `.envrc`.
+Then `Edit environment variables for your account` from Windows settings, and add at least the correct values for the following variables:

+- `SERVER ROOT` should point to the root directory of `prisma-engines` project.
+- `PRISMA_BINARY_PATH` is usually
+  `%SERVER_ROOT%\target\release\query-engine.exe`.
+- `MIGRATION_ENGINE_BINARY_PATH` should be
+  `%SERVER_ROOT%\target\release\migration-engine.exe`.

+Other variables may or may not be useful.

 **Run:**
 If you're using Intellij, you can run all tests by right-clicking `src/test/scala` > `Run ScalaTests`.